Criminal Justice Social Work Reports (CJSWRs)

 A CJSWR is required before:

-- a probation or Community Service Order can be imposed;
+- a Community Payback Order can be imposed;

 - a custodial sentence can be imposed on a person under 21 years of age;